atyryshkina/algorithm-performance-analysis/howto2.md

 One hurdle the dataset presents is that it contains undedected errors - errors that occured but were not recorded.

 For example, some tools require that an input file be provided.
 Bwa mem is one such tool.
 If an input file is not provided, bwa mem should not run at all or else the run should result in an error.
-In spite of this, the dataset of bwa mem v.
-0.7.15.1 jobs that ran succesfuly and without an input file is 49 or 0.25% of "succesful" jobs.
-Of these same runs 15 (0.08%) of these jobs take longer than 60 seconds to complete.
+In spite of this, the number of bwa mem v.
+0.7.15.1 jobs in the dataset that ran succesfuly and without an input file is 49 or 0.25% of "successful" jobs.
+Of these same runs 15 (0.08%) took longer than 60 seconds to complete.

 With undetected input file errors, it is trivial to identify and remove the culprits from the dataset.
 However, these errors call into question the validity of the rest of the data.
-Whether the errors were be caused by bugs in the tool code, malfunctions in the server, mistakes in record keeping, or a combination of these, the large number of (this specific type) of errors found is troubling.
-If there are many other jobs mislabelled as "sucesfully completed" that are not so easily identified as input file errors, and these mislabelled jobs are used to train a machine learning model, they could skew the predictions immensely.
+Whether the errors were be caused by bugs in the tool code, malfunctions in the server, mistakes in record keeping, or a combination of these, the presence of (this specific type) of errors is troubling.
+If there are many other jobs similarly mislabelled as "sucessfully completed" that are not as easily identified as input file errors, and these mislabelled jobs are used to train a machine learning model, they could skew the predictions immensely.

-There are other ways that we can guess that a job can be considered to have experienced a undedected error.
+There are other ways that we can guess that a job experienced a undedected error.
 A job that finishes in an unreasonably short time (such an alignment job that finishes in 6 seconds), of a job that finishes in an unreasonably long time (such as a ??).
 However, indentifying these errors requires the trained eye of someone who is both familiar with the tools and has ample time to look through the dataset.

 Using this hueristic, we can account for undetected errors by getting rid of the jobs that took the longest and the shortest amount of time to complete.

 ![alt text](images/gaus_dist2.png)

+This requires choosing quantiles of contamination for each tool.
+In the figure above the quantiles used are 2.5%.
 For bwa mem (v.
 0.7.15.1) - an alignment algorithm - 8.1% of jobs in the collected data took 6 seconds or less to finish.
 Are all of these jobs undedected errors?
 If we increase the unreasonable runtime threshhold to 9 seconds, we see that 17.1% of jobs experienced undedected errors.
 It is difficult, even for a human, to decide if these recordings are reasonable job runtimes.

-Another method to remove bad jobs from the dataset is to use our intuition.
-For most tools, we know which variables have the largest influence on the runtime.
-For bwa mem, the variables that affect runtime the most are input file size and reference file size.
-If we freeze all of the other variables and only look at the relationship between these two attributes and runtime, we may be able to find bad jobs.
+Since we know that the two variables that have the greatest affect on the runtime of bwa mem are input file size and reference file size, we should add these variable into our consideration.
+One method of doing this is by freezing all of the other variables and only looking at the relationship between these input file size and runtime.

 In the following figures all of the user selected parameters are frozen except for input file size.
-We were able to freeze the reference file size because many reference genomes, such as the human genome, are very popular.
+We were able to freeze the reference file size because many reference genomes, such as the human genome, are popular and commonly used.

 ![alt text](images/hg19.png)